LaylBongers/KethaneUtilities/README.md

 This is a set of scripts for Windows users to simplify tasks while working on the [Kethane Pack](https://github.com/Majiir/Kethane) for [Kerbal Space Program](http://www.kerbalspaceprogram.com/).
 If this utility set breaks, please post a bug report on github and I'll fix it as soon as possible.

-WARNING: full_build.bat and create_mod_folder.bat delete ModFolder.
+**WARNING**: create_mod_folder.bat deletes ModFolder.
 Do not keep your model and cfg files in there.

 Building
 --------